Arnavgr8/Blackjack-simulator/README.md

    - **Bust Rate**: Percentage of games where the strategy busts.
 A lower bust rate is generally better.
    - **Average Hand Value**: The average value of the hand at the end of the game.
 A hand value closer to 21 is considered better.
    - **Consistency**: Measured as the standard deviation of the hand values across all games played by the strategy.
 Lower values indicate more consistent performance.
-   - **Risk-to-Reward Ratio**: A measure of how often a strategy busts compared to how often it wins.
-A lower ratio indicates a better balance between risk and reward.

 3. **Final Rating**: The final rating for each strategy is computed by normalizing and combining the metrics mentioned above.
 A small random perturbation is added to avoid ties.
 Strategies with the highest ratings will be ranked the best.